 Make Connections: When you sign up we ask what you need help with and what you like to help others with, and we match you to others.
 We are constantly innovating programs to connect and help members, whether you’re a remote worker or freelancer, brand new, or well-established.
 We offer workshops in topics that members ask for, from social media to tax planning to financial literacy to defining your values and mission.

 Get Involved: We highlight member’s volunteer activities and provide opportunities to get involved.
 Nothing is forced, but over time, you’ll find that you know people, you feel comfortable, and you’re glad you joined.
-Blah blah community garden, blah blah you can coach others, blah blah, community support programs, blah blah art show, blah blah and here is a list of a few current community based work happening at or through Peloton…
+You can take breaks in community garden, get connected to help others, get help from our coaches, and come to daily, weekly, and monthly events to connect to other members.

 What does Peloton mean?
 In Finnish Peloton means “Fearless”, and in French, a Peloton is a pack of cyclists where individuals from different teams work closely together to move faster than they could alone.
 We bring together these two meanings to describe our mission: to connect and encourage individuals so they can face the challenges of manifesting their visions and values without fear.
 And the “Labs” part?
 It’s a place of experimentation.
 We are constantly experimenting and innovating.